What’s the best way to find a tradesman online?

 How does it work?
 Post your job and wait for traders to respond.
 You then make a shortlist and tradesmen pay to get your contact details.
 Once you have your quotes you can choose based on the quote, the tradesmen profiles and reviews.

 Checks: Tradesmen’s references are checked at the outset but nothing else.
 They completely rely on feedback from reviews.
 Reviews are verified by the website as true and bad reviews are never removed.

 How to complain: MyBuilder suggests you work with your builder to avoid disputes.
-If this doesn’t work, they point you towards your contract (fingers crossed you have one) the builder’s Trade Association (don’t forget to check they belong to one) or independent mediation.
+If this doesn’t work, they point you towards your building contract (if you have one), the builder’s Trade Association (check your tradesman belongs to a trade association.) or independent mediation.

 How does it work?
 Post your job and wait for traders to respond.
 The tradesmen pay Ratedpeople.com a monthly membership fee as well as the opportunity to quote.
 You then receive a shortlist from which you choose your favourite based on the quote and other customer reviews.

 Checks: Tradesmen’s ID, accounts, credit status, public liability insurance plus qualifications are checked by the site.
 But they do say they accept no responsibility for the accuracy of what the tradesmen say and they strongly advise you verify credentials before awarding work.

 How to complain: Ratedpeople say they will suspend tradesmen during investigation and remove if necessary.
 Investigations take 5-10 days.
 They can also recommend a low-cost mediation service.
 The cost is shared between the consumer and trader.

 TrustMark are a not for profit organisation licensed by Government.
 They report to have the largest database of accredited tradesmen in the country.
 They have been around a while but the ability for customers to review their tradesman is a relatively new function.
 This means many firms don’t yet have a review, but what they lack in customer reviews they make up for in checks.